linagora/tmail-flutter/docs/adr/0109-oversize-attachment-recovery-seam.md

 ### Scope

 - Prepared here: a recovery seam on the oversize path, a source-agnostic file body reader.
+- The validation request widens to carry the picked files, which today it drops.
 - Not here: the upload request, the magic folder, the link in the body.
 - Nothing a user can see changes.